-- In The Wild Thornberrys episode "Sir Nigel," Nigel Thornberry sings a pastiche of the song about his family.
+- At the end of The Wild Thornberrys episode "Sir Nigel," Nigel Thornberry sings a pastiche of the song about his family.

 - In Mickey, Donald, Goofy: The Three Musketeers, our heroes apparently crash a Penzance performance, as pigs sing some of the first lyrics.